gchq/stroom-docs/content/en/community/documentation/building.md

 {{% /note %}}

-## Running a local server
+### Running a local Hugo server

 The documentation can be built and served locally while developing it.
-To build and serve the site run
+To build and serve the site, run this from the repository root.

 {{< command-line >}}
 ./container_build/runInHugoDocker.sh server